 Well, no. The beginning of wisdom about the international realm is that those are not our countries.
 We don't have the responsibility to dictate what direction they take, and we don't have the means to impose our preferences.
 When we get deeply involved, we're apt to produce results very different from what we hope.

 It's true that there is often a gap between Obama's words and his deeds.
+This may be because he's weak and indecisive.
+Or it could be because he's paying lip service to avoid taking action that carries grave hazards.

 The latter possibility may be damned as a cynical ruse.
 But the path to wise policy does not always run straight and level through a field of daisies.